Eddie, Mike, Billy, Donald

 (Gabriele’s journal – June 4, 1991)

 (Nick’s narrative – January 20, 2022)

-At the knife fight that didn’t happen, a huge part of the White Boy story had been revealed to me.
+At the knife fight that didn’t happen, White Boy had revealed himself to me.
 But why?
-Why were the conspirators giving me more of the story, and why, after almost three years of pursuing the story, did the story now appear to be pursuing me.
+Why was the gang giving me his identity, and why, after almost three years of pursuing the story, did the story now appear to be pursuing me.
 I understood the answer even as I posed the question.